Create Your Future Ready Action Plan

 Quick Tip 1: Each gear should include at least three goals to support the vision, but could include an unlimited number depending on the scope of each goal and your district's approach to the Future Ready Action Plan.

-Quick Tip 2: Districts should not try to complete all gear sections simultaneously.
+Quick Tip 2: Districts may not want to complete all gear sections simultaneously.
 Working on too many sections at once, especially for districts with a limited staff, can cause "information paralysis".
 We recommend assigning a Gear Leader who will use the evidence and draft goals to be reviewed and approved by the broader Future Ready Leadership team.
 Districts may also choose to focus their plan on a small pilot using all gears, or a one or two gears.

 Task Three: Select Strategies to Support the Goals

 This task can be completed as a group activity, or completed by individual gear leaders and then discussed as a team.
 The strategies presented are aligned to the Future Ready gears and the four readiness levels.
 They were created by leaders from across the US who have already been successful in navigating this shift.
 These experts, all with district level experience, provided specific strategies to address each of the potential gaps identified in the assessments.
 You should see this as your "sandbox" to collaborate as a team, set goals, and select from hundreds of practitioner created strategies that have been used in successful digital transitions like Moorseville (NC), Vista Unified School District (CA), Bristol Warren (RI), and Vancouver Public Schools (WA).